-- a) Grading Plans shall be accompanied by a geotechnical and soils engineering report that incorporates all pertinent recommendations prior to the issuance of Grading Permits by the County of Orange. - An approved Grading Plan shall show all areas of grading, including b) remedial grading, inside and outside of the immediate area of development.
+- a) Grading Plans shall be accompanied by a geotechnical and soils engineering report that incorporates all pertinent recommendations prior to the issuance of Grading Permits by the County of Orange. - b) An approved Grading Plan shall show all areas of grading, including remedial grading, inside and outside of the immediate area of development.
 Grading shall be permitted within all Planning Areas of the Harbor, except Planning Area 7, unless specifically authorized by a Coastal Development Permit for grading of public roads, park facilities, infrastructure or other Dana Point Harbor Revitalization Plan improvements necessary to support development permitted within the Planning Area.
-Grading and any impacts to sensitive habitat, which shall be mitigated and shall be minimized to the maximum extent feasible.
 Remedial grading for development shall be permitted in all landside Planning Areas except Planning Area 7, unless authorized by a Coastal Development Permit to address geotechnical or soils engineering problems.
-The Grading Plan shall include provisions for temporary erosion control on all graded sites in accordance with the County of Orange Grading and Excavation Code and the Regional Water Quality Control Board (San Diego Region). - c) All Grading Plans shall include provisions for safe construction regulation and procedures as identified by the Occupational Safety and Health Agency (OSHA).
+Remedial grading for development shall be permitted in all landside Planning Areas except Planning Area 7, unless authorized by a Coastal Development Permit to address geotechnical or soils engineering problems and which shall minimize any adverse impacts to coastal sage scrub, to the maximum extent feasible, and provide mitigation for any unavoidable adverse impacts.
+The Grading Plan shall include provisions for temporary erosion control on all graded sites in accordance with the County of Orange Grading and Excavation Code and the Regional Water Quality Control Board (San Diego Region).

-d) All Grading Plans shall be reviewed as part of a Coastal Development Permit application.
+- All Grading Plans shall include provisions for safe construction regulation and procedures as identified by the Occupational Safety and Health Agency (OSHA). - d) All Grading Plans shall be reviewed as part of a Coastal Development Permit application.
 No Grading Permit shall be issued prior to the approval and issuance of the Coastal Development Permit.